Jadecky/Printer_Mods/Micron/Micron/Micron+ Bambu Nozzle Scubber_with Purge Bucket/readme.md

 Keep your nozzle tidy and your purge blobs contained with this magnetic bucket and silicone scrubber combo — easy to install, easy to empty, and deeply satisfying to use.

+Now available with the silicone brush on right (original) or left.
+Placing it on the left reduces any fouling of the toolhead on the Z Chain.
+Thanks to `@vince M.213` for the suggestion to have the new brush on the left variant.

+There is also a different version of the Bucket, and Brush holder for LDO kits as they come with 15mm standoffs for the bed rather than M4 Knurled nuts.

+**IMPORTANT** If using the brush on the left variant, you will need to adjust the co-ordinates in the provided macros if you are using them.
 ---

 ## 🧼 Features